bruce-hill/btui/README.md

 ![BTUI screenshot](btui.png)

-Note: Currently, BTUI is somewhere between 0.5% and 0.1% the size of ncurses, but even *counting the number of lines of code in ncurses* is hard.
+Note: Currently, BTUI is around 0.5% the size of ncurses, but some margin for growth is reserved for supporting additional features and constant declarations.

 ## Cleanup by Default